What a Time to Be Alive: Critical reception

+Rankings

 Commercial performance

 What a Time to Be Alive debuted at number one on the US Billboard 200, with 375,000 album-equivalent units; it sold 334,000 copies in its first week, with the remainder of its unit count representing the album's streaming activity and track sales during the tracking week.
 It became both Drake and Future's second albums to chart at number one on the Billboard 200 in 2015 (If You're Reading This It's Too Late and DS2, respectively).
 In its second week it sold 65,000 copies.
 As of January 27, 2016, What a Time to Be Alive has sold 519,000 copies in the United States.
-On March 15, 2016, the album was certified platinum by the Recording Industry Association of America (RIAA), for combined sales and album-equivalent units of over a million units.
+On December 8, 2022, the album was certified 2x Multi-Platinum by the Recording Industry Association of America (RIAA), for combined sales and album-equivalent units of over two million units.